TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContextSensitiveHelp/TcaDescr/Index.rst

 As can be seen, several files can be registered for the same table.
 This makes it possible to:

-- override existing CSH labels (e.g. for providing more dedicated help)
+- override existing CSH labels (for example for providing more dedicated help)

 - extending existing labels